 Atop the City Wall, Xi’an China, ©2014 Jeane Vogel Studios

-There’s something about standing on a 700 year old wall, peering out at the moat through an archer’s window, taking in the ancient while dwarfed by the modern high rises towering overhead, that is humbling and a little terrifyig.
+There’s something about standing on a 700-year-old wall, peering out at the moat through an archer’s window, taking in the ancient while dwarfed by the modern high rises towering overhead, that is humbling and a little terrifying.
 What does this wall mean to me?
 What does it matter?

 And what are national treasures, really?
 I just toured the Forbidden City.
 (Sorry, photos will have to wait until I return to the States… the iPad refuses to import more photos, though I will try again!)